arcticOS/arcticOS/README.md

 ## Building

-Building arcticOS requires the Raspberry Pi Pico SDK to be located at `~/.pico_sdk` and the Raspberry Pi Pico toolchain binaries to be located at `~/opt/arm/bin`.
+Building arcticOS requires `cmake`, the tools provided by `build-essential` on Debian-based distros, the gcc-arm-none-eabi compiler to be located at `~/opt/arm/`, and the Raspberry Pi Pico SDK to be located at `~/.pico_sdk`.
+A script is provided to download these automatically - run `setup-sdk.sh` to set it all up.

-To build, run `build-<DEVICE>.sh`.
-For custom devices, create a new buildscript and update the relevant files to all parts of the hardware.
+To build for a device, run its' respective `build-<DEVICE>.sh` script.

 ## FAQ